 Four Times a No. 8 seed has reached the championship game.
 It happened in 1980 with UCLA, five years later in 1985 with Villanova, and then again in 2011 with Butler.
 Villanova went on to win the championship that year, becoming the lowest seed ever to win it all.
-Kentucky became the latest No. 8 seed to advance to the championship game in 2014, where it lost to No. 7 Connecticut.
+Kentucky became the latest No. 8 seed to advance to the championship game in 2014, where they lost to No. 7 Connecticut.
+Notably UCLA’s run came back when the tournament only featured 48 teams.
+Coincidentally 1985, when Villanova made their historic run, was the first year of the modern era with the familiar 64-team bracket.

 This 1980 Bruins team featured some big names, including head coach Larry Brown, who really returned excitement to UCLA basketball that year.
 It was the first time that the Bruins came into the tournament unranked since 1966 as they made it as a No. 8 seed in the West.
 They opened with an 87-74 victory over Old Dominion behind 34 points from Kike Vandeweghe.